 In the past, it used to be about getting your website to the #1 position on the page, nowadays it’s about real estate.
 The more space you take up on the SERP, whether it’s for organic search engine optimization (SEO) or pay per click (PPC) marketing, the more likely you are to get more click-throughs than your competitors (we first discussed SERP real estate a year ago with our predictions for Google SEO and PPC and more recently updated with our Google SEO predictions for 2014).

 Google Shopping: very seasonal in the auto aftermarket

 Google PLAs are seasonal, and have been showing steadily increasing click-through rates with peaks in the summer and December.
 We’re projecting click-through rates for PLAs to continue to rise this December.
 See the graph at the right where our projected click-through rates are shown with a dashed line.

-PLAs are fed from data in your Google Merchant Center account and set up and managed through your Google AdWords account.
-PLAs will appear on the SERP based on the product a person is searching for (and of course, your bid).
+Google Shopping ads are fed from data in your Google Merchant Center account and set up and managed through your Google Ads account.
+Google Shopping ads will appear on the SERP based on the product a person is searching for (and of course, your bid).
 There are standard built-in Google attributes that appear in your Merchant Center account feed, such as brand name, or you can set up custom attributes.